-In order to rely on Section 4(a)(7), a seller of private equity securities must request the following information from the issuer, all of which must be reasonably current, and make it available to the prospective purchaser:
+In order to rely on Section 4(a)(7), a seller of private equity securities must request the following information from the company, all of which must be reasonably current, and make it available to the prospective purchaser:

 - The name and address of the transfer agent, corporate secretary, or other person responsible for transferring shares and stock certificates.

-- A statement of the nature of the business of the issuer and the products and services it offers, presumed to be “reasonably current” if the statement is as of 12 months before the transaction date.
+- A statement of the nature of the business of the company and the products and services it offers, presumed to be “reasonably current” if the statement is as of 12 months before the transaction date.

 - The names of any brokers, dealers, or agents receiving any commission or remuneration in connection with the transaction.

-- The issuer’s most recent balance sheet and profit and loss statement for the two preceding fiscal years, presumed to be “reasonably current” if the balance sheet is as of a date less than 16 months prior to the transaction and the profit and loss statement is for the 12 months preceding that balance sheet—plus interim profit and loss statements if the balance sheet is not as of a date less than 6 months before the transaction date, prepared in accordance with GAAP or IFRS.
+- The company’s most recent balance sheet and profit and loss statement for the two preceding fiscal years, presumed to be “reasonably current” if the balance sheet is as of a date less than 16 months prior to the transaction and the profit and loss statement is for the 12 months preceding that balance sheet—plus interim profit and loss statements if the balance sheet is not as of a date less than 6 months before the transaction date, prepared in accordance with GAAP or IFRS.

 Most of the above disclosures and more would typically also be provided (or, in some cases, are required to be provided) pursuant to other common resale exemptions such as 144A and the so-called “Section 4(a)(1½)” common law exemption.
-In addition, issuers that are subject to the enhanced disclosure requirements of Rule 701 under the Securities Act will already be in the practice of preparing and disclosing the required financial statements.
+In addition, companies that are subject to the enhanced disclosure requirements of Rule 701 under the Securities Act will already be in the practice of preparing and disclosing the required financial statements.

 Why rely on Section 4(a)(7) for Carta Cross transactions?